 - Mix small local shows.
 Bars, clubs, open mics and community venues are where you build reps.

 - Volunteer.
-Houses of worship, schools and local theatres often need live sound help and give you real console time.
+Houses of worship, schools and local theatres often need live sound help and give you real console time — it’s one of the fastest ways to get audio engineering experience early on.

 - Work with local bands.
 Becoming a band’s trusted live engineer can grow into bigger gigs and tours.